intel-retail/automated-vending/docs_src/automated-checkout-services/device_services.md

 It is important to note that the `ds-controller-board` service _is_ capable of automatically finding a TTY port _aside_ from `/dev/ttyACM0`.
 It actually looks for the vendor and product ID (VID/PID) values specified in the service's configuration.
 The problems arise when we have to mount the TTY port via Docker:

-* mounting `/dev:/dev` to the container at runtime solves the problem, but creates security risks and requires `--privileged=true` on the container, which is bad practice and can lead to security issues
+- mounting `/dev:/dev` to the container at runtime solves the problem, but creates security risks and requires `--privileged=true` on the container, which is bad practice and can lead to security issues
-* mounting `/dev/ttyACM0:/dev/ttyACM0` solves the problem, assuming there is only one serial device
+- mounting `/dev/ttyACM0:/dev/ttyACM0` solves the problem, assuming there is only one serial device

 Therefore, if you have multiple serial devices plugged into your system, please manually edit the `docker-compose.yml` file to mount your `/dev/ttyACM_X_` appropriately.
 You may want to explore creating udev rules to enforce TTY consistency.

-### APIs
+### Controller board APIs

 ---